patriciogonzalezvivo/thebookofshaders/08/README.md

 According to the way we've been drawing shapes, this is not exactly what we want.
 Our cross shape is drawn in the center of the canvas which corresponds to the position ```vec2(0.5)```.
 So, before we rotate the space we need to move shape from the `center` to the ```vec2(0.0)``` coordinate, rotate the space, then finally move it back to the original place.

-____comment the code below to show where you're doing the steps described above____

 <div class="codeAndCanvas" data="cross-rotate.frag"></div>

-____This paragraph is straight-up impossible to understand and I don't think there's a way to write it well without another example, so consider adding another example or taking this paragraph out (I'm not editing it, so if you leave it in let me know and I'll edit it)____ Note that we need to multiply the rotation matrix for the position vector to return a rotated vector which in our example is just the original position variable that we are over writing.
-If you want to rotate different elements in different proportions you need to “preserve” the original coordinate system by assigning another vector.

 Try the following exercises: